UPPMAX/UPPMAX-documentation/docs/getting_started/get_started.md

 For a tutorial on emacs: http://www.gnu.org/software/emacs/tour/ The Gedit text editor

-If you have logged in with X11-forwarding (i.e. with ssh -X username@rackham.uppmax.uu.se) or through ThinLinc, then you can run gedit, a program that feels very similar to the Windows program Wordpad.
+If you have logged in with [X forwarding](../software/ssh_x_forwarding.md) (i.e. with `ssh -X username@rackham.uppmax.uu.se`) or through ThinLinc, then you can run `gedit`, a program that feels very similar to the Windows program Wordpad.

 Example: how to run gedit from a terminal: